 While it is useful to have a friend or relative to assist, you may also need expert support.

 Accessing counselling support either through your education provider or through your doctor is also recommended as the process can be stressful.
-It is okay if you decide at any point you cannot pursue the complaint to stop and you should feel that the process is within your control.
+It is okay if you decide at any point, you cannot pursue the complaint to stop - you should feel that the process is within your control.

 If you need advocacy support to get through the complaints process and are wanting to have some expert support to advocate for your rights, you could consider engaging with an independent advocate.

 There are additional links under Advocacy and Networks.